 If you have a natural fur coat or any garment trimmed with animal fur, it takes special care to keep it looking its best.
 If you have bought the garment used and are unsure if the fur is animal or synthetic, the first step is to do a burn test.
 Simply snip a few strands from an inconspicuous spot.
 Place them in a heat resistant dish like an ashtray and light with a match.
 Natural animal hair burns quickly while synthetic fur will melt.

 Now that you know what type of fur is keeping you warm and stylish, here are some tips on how to care for natural fur.

 Everyday Care Tips

-- Your fur coat should always be hung on a broad, sturdy padded hanger to keep the shoulders from loosing their shape.
+- Your fur coat should always be hung on a broad, sturdy padded hanger to keep the shoulders from losing their shape.
 The neck of the hanger should be long enough to keep the collar of the coat away from the hanging rod.

 - Do not hang a fur in a garment bag, especially a plastic bag, that doesn't breathe.
 The fur needs air circulation to keep the hide from drying out and cracking.
 Opt for a 100 percent cotton bag to keep dust out of the fur.
 The cotton bag is also easily washed.

 - Do not leave jewelry pinned to your coat as it can mat the fur.
 When wearing your coat, do not use a shoulder bag consistently because it can wear away the fur and leave a bald spot.
 Wearing a scarf around your neck will prevent body soil and make-up from soiling your coat.